98Vinee-IA/NeoTavern-Frontend/README.md

-# SillyTavern Experimental Frontend
+# NeoTavern Frontend

-A modern, experimental frontend for SillyTavern, built with Vue 3 and Vite.
+A modern, experimental frontend for SillyTavern.

 **Note:** This is a pre-alpha release.
 Features may be incomplete and bugs are expected.